viktor-nikolov/MicroBlaze-DDR3-tutorial/MicroBlaze_hw_design_tutorial/Readme.md

 - The MIG requires the Reference Clock (clk_ref_i) to be 200 MHz.
 See [UG586](https://docs.xilinx.com/v/u/en-US/ug586_7Series_MIS), page 273.

 - The Vitis assumes that we have an input port, which can clock MIG.clk_ref_i.
 But that is not the case.
-Arty A7 has only one on-board oscillator, which provides a 100 MHz clock.
+Arty A7 has only one on-board oscillator, which provides a 100 MHz clock, not 200 MHz.

 - We will solve this issue easily by adding a Clocking Wizard, which will generate the 200 MHz clock based on the 100 MHz clock from the on-board oscillator.